-Executives at eBay wanted the company's new campus to be as sustainable as possible.
+Executives at eBay wanted the company’s new campus to be as sustainable as possible.
 This meant using recycled materials, installing low-flow faucets and building solar roofs.
-When it came time to hire a firm to manage the massive solar project, the largest commercial solar panel installation in San Jose, eBay chose a team with more than two decades of experience in solar power system design and installation: SolarCity.
+When it came time to hire a firm to manage the massive solar project, the largest commercial installation in San José, eBay chose a team with more than two decades of experience in solar system design and installation: SolarCity.

 "A Simple and Straight-Forward Process"